tarekbzahid/Monte-Carlo-Network-Coverage-Simulation/README.md

 To run the simulation, simply run the script.
 The simulation will run and display the percentage of radiated power for each iteration.

-Usage

-To run the simulation, simply run the script in MATLAB.
-The simulation will run and display the percentage of radiated power for each iteration.

 You can change the following variables to customize the simulation:

     x1: x-coordinate of the first corner of the square area